Skip to main content

 Command Line Interface

 CLI for short.
 A type of interface, often used to configure a device such as a network switch, in which commands are input via text.
-Examples include Command Prompt or PowerShell in Windows, Terminal in MacOS, Bash in many Linux distributions, and the command line in Eos.
+Examples include Command Prompt or PowerShell on Windows, Terminal on macOS, Bash on many Linux distributions, and the command line in Eos.
 A command line interface often contains the same or more options for configuration of a device than a graphical user interface (GUI) such as a webUI for a network switch.
 CLI commands use specific syntax and it is recommended to refer to a manual when first learning to use it.

 Command Prompt